GRILLED ARCTIC CHAR WITH CABBAGE, RADISH, AND BACON

 In the blender add mustard, salt, pepper and vinegar.

-Turn it on low/medium speed slowly add oil in a steady stream until it emulsifies.
+Turn it on low/medium speed, slowly add the oil in a steady stream until it emulsifies.

-Taste adjust seasoning if need and then add in shallots
+Taste, adjust seasoning if needed, and add in shallots.

 BURNT HONEY VINAIGRETTE